-On June 14 the City Council approved moving from a Stage 2 water shortage to a Stage 1 water shortage, based on current water supply conditions.
-Although this decision relaxes some of the water use restrictions previously in effect, the City requests that customers continue to use water wisely and efficiently.
+On May 23 the City Council unanimously rescinded the Stage 1 water shortage due to above-normal water supply conditions.
+Although this decision relaxes the short-term need for conservation, the City requests that customers continue to use water wisely and efficiently.

-Below is a list of potable water-use restrictions currently in effect.
-Recycled water is not subject to these restrictions.
+Below is a list of potable water-use restrictions in effect at all times (even normal water supply conditions).
 The full text of each restriction is included in City Code Section 35.28.1 et. seq. or in the State Water Board’s Extended Emergency Regulations.
 Information about the City's water rates and billing can be found here.
 If you are a Cal Water customer, please visit Cal Water's website for information about their water use restrictions.

 • Allow water to run off into paved areas (gutters, sidewalks, streets)